vkodickova/short-selling-bans-eu/README.md

 ## Heterogeneity by firm size

-Splitting the sample at the within-country median market capitalization on the day before the ban shows that all three findings are concentrated in small-cap firms.
+Splitting the sample at the within-country median market capitalization on the day before the ban shows that the two significant findings, on trading activity and illiquidity, are concentrated in small-cap firms.
+Volatility shows no effect in either subsample.

 ![Heterogeneity by firm size](figures/fig_heterogeneity_coefficients.png)